petersmagnusson/base62/README.md

 Performance is much worse than base64, and this format is not yet suitable for large amounts of data.

+The code is consistently big-endian both in encoding and decoding.

 ## Usage

 ```typescript